 Philadelphia, PA - Philly is becoming a taco town.
-Amongst the authentic, mom-and-pop taquerias of South Philly, tried-and-true tequila bars, roving food trucks and the newest crop of Mexican joints, there is genuinely a taco for everyone in Philly.
-Here is where to find great Mexican in South Philadelphia.
+Amongst the authentic, mom-and-pop taquerias of South Philly, tried-and-true tequila bars, roving food trucks, and the newest crop of Mexican joints, there is genuinely a taco for everyone in Philly.
+Here is where to find a great Mexican in South Philadelphia.

 Best of South Philly Tacos:

 Los Gallos – multi-colored flags line the ceiling at this South Philly restaurant, where friendly service greats guests with generously crafted tacos, readily available in combinations of grilled or roasted meats, aromatic huitlacoche together with spicy beef and chorizo campechanos.